Volneirj/adventurers-guild/README.md

 #### Game Container

 - The game container is where the user will interact and play the game.
-- The background brings the idea of a mediavel and fantasy world.
+- The background brings the idea of a medieval and fantasy world.
 - The main screen have the hero life and status, how to play and the dungeon selection.

 ![Game container](docs/readme_images/game-container.jpg)